jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ####Quality Toggle for Video Files

 In the event that a streaming technology like HLS or DASH cannot be used, listing video files of different qualities will enable a quality selection menu in the player control bar.
-Compared to other streaming methods, when a quality switch occurs, it has the following drawbacks:
+Compared to other streaming methods, it has the following drawbacks:

 * No automatic switching, based on bandwidth or download speed
 * Changing qualities may cause playback stuttering
-* Pseudostreaming may need to be configured in cases where Flash is used
+* [Pseudostreaming](https://support.jwplayer.com/customer/portal/articles/1430518-pseudo-streaming-in-flash) may need to be configured in cases where Flash is used

 ```
 jwplayer("myElement").setup({
-  playlist: [{
+  "playlist": [{
     "title":"One Playlist Item With Multiple Qualities",
     "description":"Two Qualities - One Playlist Item",
     "sources": [{